Tribals of Naxal-prone Abujhmad in Chhattisgarh's Narayapur district now get 4G internet facility

-Narayanpur (Chhattisgarh) [India], August 16 (ANI): Tribals of Naxal-prone Abujhmad in Chattisgarh's Narayapur district, who used to travel 3-4 kilometres to use the internet are now getting unfettered access to the web through the 4G network facility after towers were set up.
+Narayanpur (Chhattisgarh) [India], August 17 (ANI): Tribals of Naxal-prone Abujhmad in Chhattisgarh's Narayapur district, who used to travel 3-4 kilometres to use the internet, are now getting unfettered access to the web through the 4G network facility after towers were set up.

 People in the heavily Naxal-affected area had to climb trees to get a network and be able to talk on the phone.
 However, the circumstances have changed in the Abujhmad region as today the internet is running at the speed of 4G in the area.